ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 | `vmware-solutions.vss-template.remove` | A {{site.data.keyword.vcf-flex-short}} template is removed. |
 | `vmware-solutions.service.create` | A service is created. |
 | `vmware-solutions.service.delete` | A service is deleted. |
-{: caption="Table 2.
-Description of actions that generate management events" caption-side="bottom"}
+{: caption="Description of actions that generate management events" caption-side="bottom"}

 ## Events for KMIP for VMware
 {: #at-events-kmip}